Latiifff/sales_analytics_project/README.md

 ---

-## 📄 LICENSE / ACKNOWLEDGEMENT
+## 📄 ACKNOWLEDGEMENT
 This project was developed as part of a technical assessment for **PT ICTindo Mitra Solusi**.
 All dataset and analysis are used solely for evaluation within the recruitment process.

 ### Tools and platforms used:
 - [Supabase](https://supabase.com/)